rapportive-oss/rack-nackmode/README.markdown

      * `:sick_if` &ndash; callback that should return `false` if your app is able to serve requests, and `true` otherwise.
  * `:nacks_before_shutdown` &ndash; how many times the app should tell the load balancer it's going down before it can safely do so.
-If not specified, NACK Mode is disabled and the app will shut down immediately when asked to do so.
+Defaults to 3, which matches e.g. haproxy's default for how many failed checks it needs before marking a backend as down.
  * `:logger` &ndash; middleware will log progress to this object if supplied.